 - A 1 second delay can result in 7% fewer conversions

 For online sales success, speed is of the essence.
 However, it’s not the only technical factor that can make or break your online holiday season sales.

 Web store stability is even more important.
 A sluggish web store might make you lose 40% of your visitors, but an overloaded web store will lose all of them.

 A web store that cracks under the pressure of traffic peaks isn’t just a risk for smaller companies, or companies just getting started with e-commerce.
-Last year, a number of major retailer sites experienced outages during the “Turkey Five,” the five days following Thanksgiving — prime holiday season selling time.
+A few years ago, a number of major retailer sites experienced outages during the “Turkey Five,” the five days following Thanksgiving — prime holiday season selling time.
 According to Forbes, these technical issues likely cost retailers billions in lost revenue.

 If it could happen to Macy’s, it could happen to you.

 Ways to improve the stability of your web store include investing in a more powerful single machine that offers more disk space, memory and redundancy.
 If you don’t want to put all your eggs in one basket, you could also consider load balancing using multiple machines — or a combination of the two methods.